yuanzihao945/QA-SVS/README.md

 Contact: zihaoyuan@whut.edu.cn

-If you use this code set, please refer to this code set and this paper..
+If you use this code set, please refer to this code set and this paper.